Commutative exact algebras and modular tensor categories: Two constructions of commutative exact algebras

 \subsection{Simple current algebras}

-In this section, we work over an algebraically closed field of characteristic $0$.
-We use direct sums of simple invertible objects to get examples of commutative exact algebras.
+In this section, we use direct sums of simple invertible objects to get examples of commutative exact algebras.
 This is a well-known technique in the semisimple setting, see \cite{fuchs2004tft} for example.
 We show that this technique can be generalized to the non-semisimple setting and demonstrate it in a few examples.